phillipodam/HelloStelligent/README.md

 To get this project issue the command git clone https://github.com/phillipodam/HelloStelligent.git

-To build and deploy the application issue the following commands cd HelloStelligent; sh update.sh
+To build and deploy the application issue the following commands cd HelloStelligent; sh setup.sh